Edge Software, Edge of Command, Highshare Franchise Tax Issues

 Have you been involved in, and affected by Edge Software, Edge of Command or Highshare Franchise?
+For a detailed summary of the dispute process that lies ahead, please see our memorandum here.

 Edge Software Inc., Edge of Command Inc., and Highshare Inc., are just a few names for one single franchise entity that entered into franchise agreements with individuals across Ontario, and across Canada.
 The entity ‘Edge/Highshare’ has changed its name several times over the course of the past several years.
 The franchise agreements that were sold by Edge/Highshare to individual franchisees were for the provision of a cloud-based software to be sold in certain territories.